SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ```

-#### Object Filtering
+#### Host filter

   <!-- TODO: ISSIE #42: make filtering generic -->
-The server MUST support the use of the `filter` and `val` query parameters for the purpose of limiting the number of objects in a response.
+The server MUST support the use of the `hosts` query parameter for the purpose of limiting the number of objects in a response.

-- `filter`: The attribute or field name to apply the filter on
-- `val`: The value used for filtering

 The Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an optional "hosts" attribute for the Domain Info command.
-This attribute may be used for filtering hosts returned in the Info response, and is mapped to the `filter` and `val` query parameters.
-If the filtering query parameters are absent from the request URL, the server MUST use the default filter value described in the corresponding EPP RFCs.
+This attribute may be used for filtering hosts returned in the Info response, and is mapped to the `hosts` query parameter.
+If the filtering query parameter is absent from the request URL, the server MUST use the default filter value described in the corresponding EPP RFCs.

 URLs used for filtering based on `hosts` attribute for Domain Info request:

 -  default: GET /domains/{id}
--  all: GET /domains/{id}?filter=hosts&val=all
+-  all: GET /domains/{id}?hosts=all
--  del: GET /domains/{id}?filter=hosts&val=del
+-  del: GET /domains/{id}?hosts=del
--  sub: GET /domains/{id}?filter=hosts&val=sub
+-  sub: GET /domains/{id}?hosts=sub
--  none: GET /domains/{id}?filter=hosts&val=none
+-  none: GET /domains/{id}?hosts=none

 Example Domain Info request, the response should only include delegated hosts:

 ```
-C: GET /repp/v1/domains/example.nl?filter=hosts&val=del HTTP/2
+C: GET /repp/v1/domains/example.nl?hosts=del HTTP/2
 C: Host: repp.example.nl
 C: Authorization: Bearer <token>
 C: Accept: application/epp+xml
 C: Accept-Language: en
 C: REPP-Cltrid: ABC-12345
-C: REPP-Svcs: urn:ietf:params:xml:ns:domain-1.0

 ```